open-runtimes/examples/node/get_covid_stats/README.md

 # 🦠 Get COVID-19 stats from an API

-A Swift Cloud Function for fetching COVID information using [Covid19Api](https://covid19api.com/).
+A Node Cloud Function for fetching COVID information using [Covid19Api](https://covid19api.com/).

 _Example input:_